medcomdk/MedComLandingPage/docs/assets/documents/TouchStoneGettingStarted.md

 <!-- * [3 Touchstone .NET client Demo](#3-touchstone-net-client-demo)
 * [4 Java FHIR client setup](#4-java-fhir-client-setup) -->

-This page presents an short introduction to the test tool called "Touchstone" used to perform test of MedCom FHIR standards.
+This page presents an short introduction to the test tool called "TouchStone" used to perform test of MedCom FHIR standards.
-The introduction is divided in to two sections: the first section will contain information out how to register on "Touchstone", and the seccond section will contain information about how to run a testscript.
+The introduction is divided in to two sections: the first section will contain information out how to register on "TouchStone", and the seccond section will contain information about how to run a testscript.